ai-collection/ai-collection/CONTRIBUTING.md

   * :white_check_mark: - `:white_check_mark:`
   * :grey_question: - `:grey_question:`
   * :x: - `:x:`
-* Add one ai project per Pull Request.
+* Add one AI application per Pull Request.
-* Make sure the PR title is in the format of `Add name` *for e.g.*: `Add Equally.ai`
+* For new additions, make sure the PR title is in the format of `Add name` *for e.g.*: `Add Equally.ai`
+* For updates, make sure the PR title is in the format of `Update name` *for e.g.*: `Update Equally.ai`
-* Use a short descriptive commit message. *for example*: `Add Equally.ai project`
+* Use a short descriptive commit message. *for example*: `Add Equally.ai`
-* Please make sure the AI project has a title and description.
+* Please make sure the AI application has a title and description.
 * Target your Pull Request to the `main` branch of the `ai-collection`
+* Translations are auto-generated, so no need to add/update in multiple README files.

 Once pull request is created, collaborators will review the proposed change and decide whether or not to pull in your changes.